 Myth was not limited to words.
-The undoubted center of attention in this house is neither the coins nor the ostraka, not even all of this splendid text, but the central painted room, with some scenes still in place on the wall, others preserved in fragments of collapsed wall from the upper registers.
-Among the scenes present on these walls, now or originally, are Ares and Aphrodite taken in adultery [Figure 12 about here], with a whole squadron of gods and a figure representing City, the Greek Polis, looking on; the washing of the feet of Odysseus by Eurykleia when she recognizes him upon his return to Ithaca; Perseus and Andromeda; Orpheus charming the animals; and a satyr pursuing a not-too-reluctant maenad.
-More fragments have been assembled to show Europa and the bull.
-There are several scenes not identified with inscriptions (as Ares, Aphrodite, and their audience are) and not yet recognized by their iconography.
-Detailed studies have suggested that the upper figural register may represent not only mythological scenes but historical or civic themes.
-Below the figural scenes run non-figural designs, some originally intended to suggest elaborate stonework.
+The undoubted center of attention in this house, and I confess that I have been teasing you until now, is neither the coins nor the ostraka, not even all of this splendid text, but the central painted room [image 20], with some scenes still in place on the wall, others preserved in fragments of collapsed wall from the upper registers.
+Among the scenes present on these walls, now or originally, are Ares and Aphrodite taken in adultery [images 21 and 22], with a whole squadron of gods and a figure representing City, the Greek Polis, looking on; the washing of the feet of Odysseus by Eurykleia when she recognizes him upon his return to Ithaca [image 23]; Perseus and Andromeda; Orpheus charming the animals [image 24]; and a satyr pursuing a not-too-reluctant maenad [image 25].
+More fragments have been assembled to show Europa and the bull [image 26].
+Some clues found in working with the fragments suggest that a Judgment of Paris may have figured to the right of the Ares and Aphrodite scene.
+There are several scenes not identified with inscriptions (as Ares, Aphrodite, and their audience are) and not yet recognized by their iconography [image 27].
+Detailed studies have suggested that the upper figural register may repesent not mythological scenes but historical or civic themes.
+Below the figural scenes run non-figural designs, originally intended to suggest stonework, as can be seen on earlier slides.
 The original standard of artistic quality in the painting was mostly rather high, although not of the level one would find in upper-class dwellings in a major city.
 The same cannot be said, regrettably, of the technical quality of the plastering and paints, which used thin layers of wash and soon began to deteriorate.
-As a result, there was at least one phase of repainting, in which the room was "restored" to a more pristine condition.
+As a result, there were at least two phases of touching up or repainting, in which the room was "restored" to a more pristine condition.
 This work has affected different areas to different degrees, with the lower and most easily touched areas the most completely redone.
+In some places there are three layers.
 The plaster has numerous enemies: cohesion is poor, adhesion to the underlying mud plaster rich in straw also weak, and the site is full of straw-eating insects.

 Three of the four rooms along the west side of the house were painted with elaborate decorative schemes.
-The northernmost room, where the Hypsipyle graffito was found, was painted in purplish panels with small depictions of birds and, for reasons that escape us in their current state of preservation, the names of various gods inscribed on them.
-To the south were rooms with geometric and floral designs, which we have come to call the green room and the red room.
-[Figures 13-14 about here] One might describe these as classical wallpaper.
+The northernmost room, where the Hypsipyle graffito was found, was painted in purplish panels with small depictions of birds and, for reasons that escape us in their current state of preservation, the names of various gods inscribed on them [image 28].
+To the south were rooms with geometric and floral designs, which we have come to call the green room (images 29-30) and the red room (image 31).
+One might describe these as classical wallpaper.
 Amheida as a whole is absolutely full of rooms where plaster is still on the walls.
 What you have seen is only a foretaste of what must be under the ground.
 The time and expense of dealing with wall paintings is great, and they can pose severe ethical dilemmas for the conservator.
 But they are very alluring.
-We are hoping to excavate the matching house to the south of the House of Serenos before long.
+We are hoping to excavate the matching house to the south starting in 2012.